mattshoe/kdux/docs/enhancer.md

 - Multiple enhancers can be chained together to apply layers of behavior modification to a store.
 Each enhancer wraps the store created by the previous enhancer, allowing you to compose complex behavior in a modular and reusable way.

-## Example: Action Batching Enhancer
+## Example: Action Buffering Enhancer

 An example of behavior that cannot be achieved through middleware is a `BufferEnhancer`, which collects actions in a buffer until a size limit is reach, then dispatches them all at once: